fxlin/p3-tee/docs/helloworld.md

 ```
 # do the following from build/

-# only do this once, when you change the configuration. a clean build takes ~5 mins on a 20-core machine that no one is using
+# optional: when you change the configuration. a clean build takes ~5 mins on a 20-core machine that no one is using
-$ make buildroot-cleaner
+# $ make buildroot-cleaner

 # do this when you change the configuration or every time you change the source code
 $ make buildroot CFG_SECURE_DATA_PATH=y CFG_TEE_RAM_VA_SIZE=0x00300000 -j `nproc`